univ-ai/welcomenew/_catalog/cohort1/ai4.md

 >Old Mother Nature's recipes, <br>
 >That brings the bare necessities of life!

-Welcome to the **First Edition** of AI4-A.
+Welcome to the **First Edition** of AI4.

-The objective of this module is to provide fundamental understanding of the concepts behind Reinforcement Learning and how to apply them to real world problems.
+The objective of this module is to provide fundamental understanding of the concepts behind Reinforcement Learning, Generative Models and how to apply them to real world problems.
 This course follows the Univ.AI model of balancing between concept, theory, and implementation.

 The course covers an introduction to the field of Reinforcement Learning covering the basic concepts, dynamic programming, Q-learning and Policy Graident Methods.
+The course will also give an overview of network building blocks, followed by an review of Generative Adversarial Networks and their applications.

-At the end of this module, you will be able to efficiently work with reinforcement learning problems.
+At the end of this module, you will be able to efficiently work with reinforcement learning problems and build effective generative adversarial networks.

 This page introduces you to the team, the basic instructions, the schedule and various elements of our class.

-## Interested in joining?

-> If you would like to apply to this program, please go [here](https://application.univ.ai/).

-> We also provide this course as part of our Masters and Accelerated program, check this [link](https://univ.ai/programs) out to get more information and apply.

 ## The Team